 You can’t do everything.
 In restaurants, you can’t credibly offer great food at bargain prices with great atmosphere.
 If you say you do, nobody believes you anyhow.
 So you have to focus.
 Make this focus intertwine and mesh with your choice of key target customer and your own business identity.
 All three concepts have to work together.

 Seth Godin’s book The Dip is about being the best at one thing.
 That’s the point of your focus.
 Since you can’t do everything and if you ever could, your customers wouldn’t believe you anyhow, then you need to focus on something that you do well, that people want.
 Be the cheap and practical bars of soap that sell in volume in the big chain stores, or be a finely packaged and expensive and sweet-smelling soap that sells in boutiques.
 Don’t try to be both.

 Understand the principal of displacement: whatever you do in a business rules out something else that you don’t do.
 You can’t succeed trying to do everything, so you have to focus.
-Bill Cosby once said: “I don’t know the secret to success, but I do know that the secret to failure is trying to please everybody.”
+I like this quote: “I don’t know the secret to success, but I do know that the secret to failure is trying to please everybody.”